slowjams/Distributed-Tracing-in-.NET/zSystem.Diagnostics.md

                 SampleActivity<ActivityContext>? sample = listener.Sample;
                 if (sample != null)
                 {
-                    ActivitySamplingResult dr = sample(ref data);  // <----------------sam, data is ActivityCreationOptions<ActivityContext>
+                    ActivitySamplingResult dr = sample(ref data);  // <----------------sam, data is ActivityCreationOptions<ActivityContext>, check casr
-                                                                   // ihe Sampler is invoked for every span that is created, including when the parent span is not sampled if (dr > result)
+                                                                   // the Sampler is invoked for every span that is created, including when the parent span is not sampled if (dr > result)
                     {
                         result = dr;